 Al B. Love! has logged over 25 years in the industry and he reflects on how he became interested in broadcasting and production.
 "I've been interested in "sound" for as long as I can remember.
-I used to have a portable cassette recorder and I found that when the batteries would run low, when I recorded my voice, it would change the pitch and sound.
+I used to have a portable cassette recorder and found that when the batteries ran low, recording my voice would change the pitch and sound.
 I also used to make tapes for a cousin of mine in L.A.
 We would always try to outdo each other.
-He was very good at mixing but I was better at putting together elements that could be played between songs.
-So when I would send him tapes, they would sound like a radio show complete with liners, drops and even commercials I would make up.
-When I first started out, I didn't own a lot of elaborate equipment.-just a Radio Shack mixer, a cassette recorder, a really cheap microphone and some old scratchy sound effects records that I would use to create drops and things".
+He was very good at mixing, but I was better at putting together elements that could be played between songs.
+So when I would send him tapes, they would sound like a radio show complete with liners, drops, and even commercials I would make up.
+When I started out, I didn't own a lot of elaborate equipment, just a Radio Shack mixer, a cassette recorder, a cheap microphone, and some old scratchy sound effects records that I would use to create drops and things".

 "If his production skills can be compared to making a cake, then it can be truly said that Al B. Love! is having his cake and eating it, too.
 His advice to others interested in production is: "Take time to perfect your skills.
 Even if it takes you 35 or 45 minutes to produce just one spot, take the time to do it.
 The more you do, the better you get.
 And listen to the radio and TV.
 Hear what others are doing.
 And stay on top of the ever-changing technology.
 It's taken over two decades to hone my skills and I never stop growing.
 I still make it a point to learn something new every time a walk into the studio.

 "When receiving compliments about his work, Al B. remains humble acknowledging that Jehovah is the true source of his talents.
-"I really appreciate when people like my work", says Al B., "but truly the talent I possess does not belong to me.
-I'm just kinda borrowing it for awhile.
+"I really appreciate ople like my work", says Al B., "but truly the talent I possess does not belong to me.
+I'm just kind of borrowing it for a while.

 |Saturday||11:00pm - 12:00am||22-22 Groove Town Ave|